Management of PE

 - Stein PD, Matta F, Lawrence FR, Hughes MJ.
 Usefulness of Inferior Vena Cava Filters in Unstable Patients With Acute Pulmonary Embolism and Patients Who Underwent Pulmonary Embolectomy.
 Am J Cardiol 2018;121:495-500.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Anticoagulation Management and Venothromboembolism, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Anticoagulation Management and Venothromboembolism, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging

 Keywords: Venous Thromboembolism, Pulmonary Embolism, Anticoagulants, Angiography, Coronary Angiography, Heparin, Hemoptysis, Heart Rate, Consensus, Dilatation, Pulmonary Artery, Specialization, Embolectomy, Thrombolytic Therapy, Fibrinolytic Agents, Thrombectomy, Intracranial Hemorrhages, Hematology, Cardiac Surgical Procedures, Death, Sudden, Cardiac, Critical Care, Neoplasms, Prognosis, Risk Assessment, Patient Care Team